 New York Yankees (8-1) at Philadelphia Phillies (1-3)

-The Philadelphia Phillies and the New York Yankees meet Wednesday in MLB action from Citizens Bank Park.
+The New York Yankees and Philadelphia Phillies meet Wednesday in game two of an MLB doubleheader at Citizens Bank Park.

 The New York Yankees look for another win to build on their seven-game winning streak.
 The Yankees have scored 20 runs in their last three games and five or more runs in six straight games.
 The Yankees are 8-0 this season when scoring at least three runs.
 DJ LeMahieu leads the Yankees with 14 hits and five RBI while Aaron Judge and Gio Urshela have combined for 20 hits and 23 RBI.
 The New York Yankees didn’t list a starting pitcher for this game at the time the article was published.

 The Philadelphia Phillies need a victory to rebound from 1-3 start to the season.
 The Phillies have scored 16 runs in their last three games and three or less runs in two of their first four games.
 The Phillies have lost 16 straight games when scoring three or less runs.
 Didi Gregorius leads the Phillies with five hits and two RBI while Adam Haseley and Phil Gosselin have combined for nine hits and five RBI.
 Aaron Nola gets the ball, and he is 0-1 with a 6.75 ERA and seven strikeouts this season.
 This will be Nola’s first career game against the Yankees.